Diversity & Inclusion

 March 27, 2017 10:00-12:00 @ JMS Aster Plaza, Hiroshima, Japan

-Organized by the Committee for the 29th Annual Convention of the Japanese Society of Developmental Psychology Co-hosted by ReCDI
+Organized by the Committee for the 29th Annual Convention of the Japanese Society of Developmental Psychology

 Prof. Kiriko Sakata, (then) Director of ReCDI, lectured on diversity in organizations and groups; Prof. Kazuya Kawaguchi, Hiroshima Shudo U, on sexual minorities and diversity; Prof. Satoshi Takamatsu, Kyushu U, on cultural diversity in universities; and Prof. Yoko Kitakaji, ReCDI, on two forms of perspective taking.